 He has been an invited guest speaker, workshop facilitator, and panelist on topics related to race and racism, Asian American history, Hmong history and politics, and LGBTQ activism at Hamline University, University of Wisconsin-Milwaukee, University of California-Merced, Augsburg College, Macalester College, St. Catherine University, California State University-Stanislaus, University of Wisconsin-Madison, University of Minnesota, and Winona State University.

-For fun, he plays tennis and follows professional tennis closely, follows Korean boyband BTS as an ARMY, and has visited seven states (and counting) as a hiker and national parks enthusiast.
+For fun, he plays tennis and follows professional tennis closely, follows Korean boyband BTS as an ARMY, and is a national parks enthusiast.

 Pha, Kong Pheng.
 “Two Hate Notes: Deportations, COVID-19, and Xenophobia Against Hmong Americans in the Midwest.”
 Journal of Asian American Studies 23, no. 3 (2020): 335-339.